 Once you understand and comprehend that macro nutrients (that’s protein, carbohydrates and fats) are the raw materials required for ALL organs, cells and hormones in the body then it’s easy to see why nutrition is critical.

 In addition, it’s all of those micro nutrients (vitamins and minerals) that enable the reactions and processes to take place in our body.

-Enough biochemistry, here’s why I can help you in the area of women’s health.
+Enough biochemistry, here are some of the complications commonly facing women and how I can help you in the area of women’s health nutrition.

 Iron deficiency anaemia is a major problem for about 20% of Australian women.
 Symptoms include exhaustion, low libido, infertility, irregular periods, shortness of breath and headaches.
 Women with low iron are often advised to take inferior iron supplements that cause constipation and are poorly absorbed.
 Compliance is low and so the problem continues.

 A supplement might be necessary, but there are other cofactors to consider here as well.
 B12 and folate are often deficient when iron is low and this needs to be corrected through diet and supplementation.
 The diet overall needs to be addressed – after all, the cause of the issue in the first place is a lack of appropriate nutrients in the diet.

 Digestion can play a very important role here as well.
 If the gut is inflammed you won’t be absorbing iron very well anyway, even if there is plenty in the diet.
 Inflammation in the gut is associated with undiagnosed coeliac, newly diagnosed coeliac, IBS or anyone eating food that does not agree with them.